openhab/openhab-addons/bundles/org.openhab.binding.dwdpollenflug/README.md

 ## Supported Things

-This binding supports a bridge thing (`dwdpollenflug`), which polls the dataset for Germany in an adjustable interval.
+This binding supports a bridge thing (`bridge`), which polls the dataset for Germany in an adjustable interval.
 And it supports a region thing (`region`), representing the data for all pollen types of a region or partregion.

 ## Thing Configuration